Thoregon/thoregon.truCloud/doc/global structure.md

 + agent
     + current           ... current service agent
-        + services      ... installed services available on this agent
+        + services      ... installed services available on this agent.
+On the service side the 'producer' will be delivered on access, on client side the 'consumer' will be instantiated
         + repositories  ... taped repositories used in this agent
         + device        ... the device the agent resides on, may also be a virtual machine or a container with limited resources
         + collection    ... an abritrary collection of objects and other subcollections collected by the user